AtomicSponge/wtengine/README.md

-WIP

 --------------------------
 ### INTRODUCTION:
 --------------------------

-WTEngine (What the Engine?) is an implementation of an entity/messaging system as used in many modern games.
+WTEngine (What the Engine?) aims to be an object oriented game engine that can be used to make a simple 2D action game.
 The engine is written in C++ and uses the Allegro Game Library.
-It is available under the MIT license to be used as a learning tool or for use in your own projects.

 Allegro can be found at:  https://liballeg.org
 Doxygen:  http://doxygen.nl/

 **Features:**
+ - Internal messaging queue
+ - Memory manager for in-game objects
- - a
+ - Some multi-threading

+**TODO:**
+ - Finish basic menu system implementation
- - b
+ - Implement audio
- - c
+ - Implement sprites

 --------------------------
 ### DEMO:
 --------------------------

-...
+A compiled demo can be found in the [releases](https://github.com/wtfsystems/releases) repository.

 --------------------------
 ### SETUP: